 The Grammys truly bungled their attempt to be part of the conversation around equality and representation for women this year.
-First, there was no coordination with Time's Up, which organized protests at the Golden Globes and SAG Awards, to help raise money for their legal fund or give attendees an opportunity to rally behind achieving equality for women in the industry.
+First, there was no coordination with Time's Up, which organised protests at the Golden Globes and SAG Awards, to help raise money for their legal fund or give attendees an opportunity to rally behind achieving equality for women in the industry.
 So, a group of 14 women who are mid-level music industry executives pulled together and formed Voices in Entertainment, and started the white rose campaign the Wednesday before the ceremony.
-Speaking to Refinery29, one of their organizers, Meg Harkins of Roc Nation, indicated that the Grammys only mark the starting point for their initiative.
+Speaking to Refinery29, one of their organisers, Meg Harkins of Roc Nation, indicated that the Grammys only mark the starting point for their initiative.

 Then, on the Thursday before the ceremony, a study was released by Dr. Stacy L. Smith and the Annenberg Inclusion Initiative, that revealed how exceptionally underrepresented women are in music.
 Among the statistics was a look at Grammy nominees, of which women only made up 9.3% from 2013 to 2018.
 Or, as the study breaks it down, "This is a gender ratio of 9.7 males to every 1 female."
 Less than 10% of the artists nominated for Record of the Year or Album of the Year, the Grammy's two flagship awards, were female.
 Those are bad optics for the Grammys as a whole, and they were only enhanced at the 2018 Grammys by an Album of the Year nomination field with one female artist nominee (Lorde) and a Record of the Year category with zero female artists.